tytydraco/yessleep/out/My_wife_fixed_me_breakfast_and_I_tried_not_to_puke_Now_Ive_learned_a_lesson_Never_let_your_wife_know_a_thing_about_your_exgirlfriends.md

 *<July 7, Laura Elizabeth Chu hacked to death and found by the neighbors with her ring finger nowhere to be found..>*

 Suddenly, a critical piece of information popped into my mind.
 July 7 was the date I had my fourth nightmare.
 I forced myself to adjust to the fact.
 My recent nightmares.
-My ex-girlfriends found killed their ring fingers detached.
+My ex-girlfriends found killed with their ring fingers detached.
 The clock ticking backward.
 The pills.
 The hospital.
 Amanda, Edward, and the nurse.
-A theory started forming in my mind that soon turned to conviction.
+A theory started forming in my mind which soon turned to conviction.

 Then, another text message buzzed my phone.
 This time, it wasn’t from Brian.